cancerregulome/Ponzi/README.md

 This data will be held in memory for effichent computation.

-If you wish to provide your own data the format is essentially a tsv where each row represents a pathway.
+If you wish to provide your own data, the format is essentially a tsv where each row represents a pathway.
 The first field is the name of the pathways/geneset, the second is a link or description and the remaining fields contain the gene identifiers:

 ```
 PATHWAY1	http://moreinfo1	gene1	gene2